 The second and third floor units highlight an interesting crossroads of commercial history.
 The coexistence of multiple businesses under one roof is a model we don't frequently see today.
 Today companies build their own one-story box stores, preferably with a large parking lot out front.
 The sharing of space and reuse of a building like 109-111 Main Street is something we have gotten away from unfortunately.
 The density of our streets have decreased as companies attempt to gain their own spaces, damaging the feeling and cohesion of our cities.
 Simply look at images of old Batavia to see how the city's commercial district used to be dominated by three story Italianate buildings, filled with large stores and commercial tenants on the upper levels.
 Much of these are gone, replaced by box stores and the downtown mall.
 The Newberry Building is actually a bit of an albatross, standing between buildings put up in the 1950s.
 The fact that the building maintained its form from 1881 to the present day is remarkable, even more so considering Newberry's company-wide remodeling plan from the 1950s that sought to sheath many of its buildings with metal siding.
 The Newberry Building in Batavia escaped this treatment, making it one of the few buildings in Batavia to survive relatively unscathed from the city's heyday.
 Though its history lacks any flash the presence of the building in Batavia is significant enough, reminding pedestrians of the shape of their old Main Street.

-Postcard of Batavia from 1905, the Newberry Building is the
+Postcard of Batavia from 1905, the Newberry Building is the second building on the left |

 No comments: